Definition under REACH

 |Deadlines for users communication to supplier||Deadlines for supliers registrations|

 Why is the information on your application so important??

 REACH requires manufacturers and importers of hazardous substances to prepare chemical safety report and exposure scenarios which describe the conditions necessary to control the risk (risk management measures) for the use of chemical substances.
 Exposure scenarios (ES) are attached to the safety data sheet (SDS) and include safety instructions regarding use of chemical substances which are subject of communication between suppliers and downstream users after registration.

 Downstream user who receives such an extended safety data sheet is required to implement the conditions and risk management measures, which are referred to therein and to provide such information down the supply chain, (if relevant).

 If the downstream users are not able to implement risk management measures, or they not considered it as a appropriate, they can choose several options:

 - Evaluate and document the conditions of use, which are already implemented as well as appropriate measures required by the ES.
 (Inspectors may require seeing documentation and evaluation).

 - Prepare your own chemical safety report, the report have to be available to inspectors on request and they have to notify the ECHA that the safety assessment was carried out to downstream users.

 - Change supplier who will have more appropriate ES.

-For communication with suppliers of using the substance, the downstream user have to provide sufficient and relevant information, which should include, for example.: General types of technical processes and products in which the substance is used, the duration and frequency of consumption, estimate the amount of substance used per day and precautions which are already at work place.
+For communication with suppliers of using the substance.
+The downstream user have to provide sufficient and relevant information.
+The duration and frequency of consumption.
+Estimate the amount of substance used per day and precautions which are already at work place.